laravel/docs/billing.md

 <a name="currency-configuration"></a>
 ### Currency Configuration

 The default Cashier currency is United States Dollars (USD).
-You can change the default currency using the `useCurrency` method.
-You should place your call to this method within a service provider's `boot` method.
+You can change the default currency by calling the `Cashier::useCurrency` method from within the `boot` method of one of your service providers.
 The `useCurrency` method accepts two string parameters: the currency and the currency's symbol:

     use Laravel\Cashier\Cashier;